KNIGHTTH0R/NewsPortal/readme.md

 Back
 Submit

-You have to use the SQL file
+You have to use the SQL file.
 Import that file into phpmyadmin